nicoverbruggen/phpmon/README.md

 _Please note that future versions of PHP will not work automatically, minor changes are required to add support for newer versions of PHP._

+## 🚀 How to install

+You can install via Homebrew, or may download the latest [release](https://github.com/nicoverbruggen/phpmon/releases).

+To install via Homebrew, run:

+    brew tap nicoverbruggen/homebrew-cask
+    brew cask install phpmon

 ## 👨‍💻 Why I built this

 I wanted to be able to see at a glance which version of PHP was linked, and handle dealing with Laravel Valet in a simple app without having to deal with the terminal every time.